JKoetsier/terry/README.md

 # DBBENCH

+## Run Tests
+To run the default test suite, use

+    mvn test

+To run the integration tests, use the 'integration' profile:

+    mvn test -P integration

 ## Notes
 - Before running tests in IDE, make sure maven install or package has run once (to put the resources